MatteoDZ/MIRCV/README.md

 ## Indexing execution

 To execute this project download the collection.tar.gz file found at https://microsoft.github.io/msmarco/TREC-Deep-Learning-2020 and place it into the [data](data) folder.
-In order to perform the indexing operation, running the main method in [IndexingMain.java](src/main/java/it/unipi/dii/aide/mircv/index/IndexingMain.java).
+In order to perform the indexing operation, running the main method in [IndexingMain.java](src/main/java/it/unipi/dii/aide/mircv/index/IndexingMain.java), to create all files needed to execute queries.

 ## Performing queries